sdss/explorer/docs/developer/datafiles.md

 # Generating new data files

-Generation of new datafiles requires the use of a computer with lots of memory due to the size of the merge operation, which requires that the entire dataset fits into memory (i.e. a cluster).
+Generation of new datafiles requires the use of a computer with lots of memory due to the size of the merge operation, which requires that the entire dataset fits into memory.

-Generation can be done with the `sdss_explorer.filegenerator` module and takes three steps.
+Generation can be done with the files in [`sdss/explorer-filegen`](https://github.com/sdss/explorer-filegen) repository and takes three steps.

-1. Source all current astra summary data files (*link to function that does this here*).
+1. Source all current astra summary data files + `spAll` files.
+    * Place these in some working directory with enough space to store upwards of 200GB of total data.
     * For `spall`, we use the BOSS pipeline summary files
-        * `spAll-lite` for visit
+        * `spAll-lite` for visit .
         * `spAll-lite_multimjd` for star, since many BOSS-only sources (like quasars) have no real "star" coadd equivalent.
 2. Convert all astra summary files to arrow (parquet), then HDF5.
     * `vaex` can't load `fits` files since `vaex.astro` hasn't been updated in some time, so we use Bristol's `STILTS` (part of TOPCAT) to convert them to `parquet`.
         * This requires the `topcat-extra.jar` file.
         * Note that this process drops the `tags` and `carton_0` columns.
-    * This also automagically ensures that ALL datatypes are Apache Arrow
+    * This also automagically ensures that ALL datatypes are encoded as Apache Arrow ones.
-    * When we reconvert back to HDF5, we additionally ensure that *any* `pa.ChunkedArray` (list of list) datatypes are converted back into `numpy` datatypes to ensure compatibility.
+    * When we reconvert back to HDF5, we additionally ensure that *any* nested `pa.ChunkedArray` (list of list) datatypes are converted back into `numpy` datatypes to ensure compatibility.
+    * **NOTE:** you must convert `spAll-lite` files used in the stacks manually using `spall_convert.py`.
 3. Merge all files together and output `columns*.json`
     * Columns files are used for guardrailing, see [here](guardrailing.md).